 We can add beauty to our garden and support local and migratory wildlife with plants that bloom from early spring through late fall.

-Here are some great Canadian natives that can help fuel monarchs, hummingbirds and other migrating animals on their journey south.
+Here are some great Canadian natives that can help fuel Monarchs, hummingbirds and other migrating animals on their journey south.
 They can also help nourish species that are getting ready to overwinter here like queen bumblebees, chickadees, goldfinches and juncos.

 Asters